Cleared Special

 Risk

 K203136 is an FDA 510(k) clearance for the Diazyme PLAC® Test for Lp-PLA2 Activity.
-This device is classified as a Test, System, Immunoassay, Lipoprotein-associated Phospholipase A2 (Class II - Special Controls, product code NOE).
+Classified as Test, System, Immunoassay, Lipoprotein-associated Phospholipase A2 (product code NOE), Class II - Special Controls.

 Submitted by Diazyme Laboratories, Inc. (Poway, US).
-The FDA issued a Cleared decision on August 6, 2021, 290 days after receiving the submission on October 20, 2020.
+The FDA issued a Cleared decision on August 6, 2021 after a review of 290 days - an extended review cycle.

 Submission Details